tsutton720/Dog-Feeder-w-App/README.md

 # APP USE

-Input a time into the hour and minute boxes and press submit.
+Input a time into the hour and minute input boxes and press submit.
 The dog food dispenser will then dispense food at the times given on the app.
+To delete a time press the delete button directly to the right of the time you want to delete.

 There is also a "FEED NOW" button located at the bottom of the app that will dispense food immediately when pressed.